Will the 'Justice League' Snyder Cut Actually Deliver What Fans Asked For?

 Snyder abruptly left the film in May 2017, several months into post production, after his daughter died.
 On the same day it was announced that “Avengers” director Joss Whedon had been hired to ‘finish’ the movie.
 But Whedon had an impossible task, in several different ways.

-Whedon didn’t just have to finish post production work “Justice League” — his job was to rework it into a movie that didn’t have a plot that was setting up a second part and to do so while still hitting its November, 2017 release date.
-That meant spending millions on additional scenes with actors who hilariously, clearly had already moved on to other roles, then combining that with repurposed Snyder footage.
+Whedon didn’t just have to finish post production work on “Justice League” — his job was to rework it into a movie that didn’t have to set up a second part, and to do so while still hitting the November, 2017 release date.
+That included spending millions on additional scenes with actors who hilariously, clearly had already moved on to other roles, then combining that with repurposed Snyder footage.

-And that’s how the theatrical cut went — the story itself doesn’t look forward to a planned second film, adding instead a stinger for a DC villains teamup movie that has yet to materialize.
+Whedon essentially did half of a new movie in less than 5 months and the result is about what you’d expect.
+But mission accomplished.
+The story itself doesn’t look forward to a planned second film, adding instead a stinger for a DC villains teamup movie that has yet to materialize.

 But Snyder’s version wouldn’t have been like that.
 It wasn’t going to stand entirely by itself.
 The villain Steppenwolf, for example, says “For Darkseid!” as he’s enacting his dastardly plan in the third act.
 It’s a bit that always felt like something they meant to remove, since it’s presumably teasing Darkseid’s greater involvement in Part 2.
 Or perhaps they left it in in case they decide to eventually circle back to Darkseid and tie it back to this.